Posted on Wednesday, December 20th, 2006

 My fellow guests and I settled in with a ride (followed by quite a hike) to see the condors.
 Wine and nibbles up high on an edge cliff eying the three condors on show was a great way to spend our first dusk.
 A hearty meal, plenty of wine and a good nights rest was a great prelude to the rest of the week.

 During my stay we were asked to get up quite early one morning to help the gauchos move some cattle to a new pasture.
-I found time in Argentina, is definitely not of the essence.
-It takes a little while to get used to, but the laid back way of life becomes a treat.
-After a few days of late mornings, extended siestas and late afternoon rides it was a shock to the system having to set the alarm and prepare for an early morning of pushing cows.
+After having had a few days of late mornings, extended siestas and late afternoon rides it was a shock to the system having to set the alarm and prepare for an early morning of pushing cows.

 The most interesting and comical obstacle we had to overcome was that our horses clearly were in snooze mode at this time of the morning!
 My beautiful mare was obviously annoyed by this interruption to her sleep time.
 Just like clockwork at around 10am (when we would usually be mounting) all the horses perked up and started being the spirited lively steeds we knew.
 I’m not complaining- it gave me a chance to wake up as well!

-While in Patagonia I had the opportunity to do a 3 day pack trip.
-Here we would skirt the boundaries of the Lanin National Park and ride adjacent to the River Alumine.
+While there I had the opportunity to do a 3 day pack trip.
+Here we skirted the boundaries of the Lanin National Park and rode adjacent to the River Alumine.